Storage Services REST API Reference

 Block blobs, which are optimized for streaming.
 This type of blob is the only blob type available with versions prior to 2009-09-19.

 Page blobs, which are optimized for random read/write operations and which provide the ability to write to a range of bytes in a blob.
-Page blobs are available only with version 2009-09-19.
+Page blobs are available with version 2009-09-19 and later.

 Containers and blobs support user-defined metadata in the form of name-value pairs specified as headers on a request operation.